Syllabus Edition

 • Describe - add some specific own knowledge about the point you have made.
 For example, specific references to Germ Theory and antiseptics

-The Development of Anaesthetics
+The development of anaesthetics

-• There were problems with ether including:
+• However, there were problems with ether

 • It made patients vomit